TV Tropes Needs Your Help

 - Minor Crime Reveals Major Plot: Several minor crimes, actually, all leading to the same plot.
 In 1973, a soldier in Vietnam goes crazy and attacks his own platoon, saying only the words "banana fish."
 In the present, Ash happens upon two of his own gang attacking a man in a suit, who hands Ash a mysterious vial and says "banana fish" before dying.
 And the police are investigating a string of mysterious suicides of fixers for various mafia groups.

-- No Plans, No Prototype, No Backup: Averted.
+- No Plans, No Prototype, No Backup: Played straight, with the consequences of the trope explored.
 "Banana fish" was a complete accident, which is why they're trying to figure out how to make more.
 It's taken years of experiments, analysis, and autopsies to get this far.

 - Poor Communication Kills: Minor example with major consequences.
 Sing Soo-Ling finds out that Ash killed Shorter Wong, but Ash never bothers to explain that Shorter was Brainwashed and Crazy at the time, begging Ash to kill him before he killed Eiji.
 Even after Sing learns the truth, his lieutenant doesn't—which ultimately drives him to kill Ash.